1. The View Models perspective

 This is a new feature that is now accessible via the View Models worksheet.

-While in View Models, select the models which are of interest to you, by using the normal Excel drop-down sort feature, as shown below.
-Then click on the orange “Compare Models” button on the right.
+While in View Models, select two or more models which are of interest to you, by holding down Control as you click, as shown below.
+Then click on the now highlighted orange “Compare Models” button on the right.

-This will taken you to the View Models x Cases worksheet.
+This will take you to the Compare Models worksheet.
 See the example below.

-In this worksheet, the selected models are listed in the columns and all the cases in the data set are listed by rows.
+In this worksheet, the selected models are listed in the columns and all the cases in the dataset are listed in rows.
 Cell values tell which cases is predicted by the column model to have the expected Outcome and found to be a True Positive.